dietcokechan/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 14-copy_html<br>
 script copies all html files from current working dir to parent of working dir but only files that did not exist or newer than versions in destination dir<br>

+### 100-lets_move<br>
+script moves all files beginning with an uppercase letter to the directory /tmp/u.
+You can assume that the directory /tmp/u will exist when we will run your script<br>